 Norwegian butter porridge can be served on its own, as a vegetarian dish with just Flatbrød (recipe).

-But it is best served after a long day skiing, with Fenalår (recipe), cured ham and sausages on the side, washed down with a deadly strong and caramelly Vossaøl (recipe).
+But it is best served after a long day skiing, with Fenalår (recipe), cured ham and sausages to snack the side, washed down with a deadly strong and caramelly Vossaøl (recipe).
 Skål!

 My favorite memory…both of the food and of my grandmother.